Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: Automated Testing Continuous Integration

 \subsubsection{Floating Point Comparisons}

 In order to run either unit tests or system tests, the code must have a robust method for comparing floating point numbers for equality.
-Comparing floating point numbers for equality is notoriously challenging\footnote{\url{https://randomascii.wordpress.com/2012/02/25/comparing-floating-point-numbers-2012-edition/}} and generally the exact comparison method that should be used varies by application.
+Comparing floating point numbers for equality is notoriously challenging and generally the exact comparison method that should be used varies by application\citep{goldberg_1991,muller_2018}\footnote{\url{https://randomascii.wordpress.com/2012/02/25/comparing-floating-point-numbers-2012-edition/}}.
 Absolute comparisons ($|a-b| < X$) work well for small numbers, but with larger numbers the difference between two successive floats can be much larger than a typical value for $X$ and therefore a different comparison method is required.
 We chose a hybrid method of both an absolute comparison and a Units in Last Place (ULP) comparison.
 A ULP comparison determines how many representable floating point numbers there are between any two floats.
-By default the hybrid method first performs an absolute check, $|a-b| < 10^{-14}$.
+By default the hybrid method we employ first performs an absolute check, $|a-b| < 10^{-14}$.
 This number was chosen as we found that typical differences in the Sod Shock Tube solution when comparing results with different hardware and compilers resulted in differences of $\sim5\times10^{-15}$.
 After the absolute check a ULP check is performed with a maximum allowed error of 4.
 If either check passes then the numbers are deemed to be ``equal".
+Having a robust method to compare floating point numbers is critical since the output of a code is not guaranteed to be bitwise identical when the code is compiled with different compilers, run on different systems, etc.